saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#variantimageunassign">VariantImageUnassign</a></td>
 <td>

-Unassign an image from a product variant
+Unassign an image from a product variant.

 </td>
 </tr>